Atlas975/Notes/SoftwareEngineering/Concurrency.md

 - Coordination is needed when accessing critical sections
 - Critical sections are regions of code that access variables that are shared between threads
 - An example of a problem that can arise without proper coordination is the lost update problem:
-- The synchronized signature also prevents a thread from accessing other methods in the class with the synchronized signature
+- The synchronised signature also prevents a thread from accessing other methods in the class with the synchronised signature

 ![[Pasted image 20221022105807.png|450|450]]
 - This is an example of a race condition